AVAILABLE COURSES - Series 65

 Number of questions:

-130 questions (plus 10 “pre-test” questions that will not affect the candidate’s score)
+130 questions (plus 10 “pre-test” questions that will not affect the candidate’s score) / 180 minute time limit.

 Passing score required: